SuperFluffy/DeerQMC/README.md

 This is work in progress
 ------------------------
 DeerQMC is currently under heavy development and therefore by no means stable.
+At the moment, it is mainly concerned with generating a Markov-Chain of lattice configurations.

 The `TODO` contains some information on the outstanding fixes and possible extensions.